Quick Stats

 How to Apply

 Think Big for Kids: Invitation-only applications.
-Organizations can submit initial inquiries and preview the Letter of Inquiry (LOI) format on the YouthBridge website.
+Organisations can submit initial inquiries and preview the Letter of Inquiry (LOI) format on the YouthBridge website.
 Contact Sissy Swift for inquiries.

-Youth Entrepreneurship Grant: Open application period August 1-29 annually.
+Youth Entrepreneurship Grant: Applications typically open in August annually.
 Application available on YouthBridge website.
 Contact Allison McDonald for questions.

-YEP STL!: Applications due December 10 annually.
+YEP STL!: Applications are typically due in December annually.
 Application available on YouthBridge website.
 Contact Allison McDonald at amcdonald@youthbridge.org or (314) 396-6659.

 Gateway Children's Charity: Application completed and submitted through YouthBridge website.
 Contact Allison McDonald for questions.

-Fund Training Camp: Application process varies (currently closed in recent cycle).
-Requires organizational commitment from Board Chair, CEO, and Development leader.
-Contact Sissy Swift for information.
+Fund Training Camp: Application rounds vary; requires organisational commitment from Board Chair, CEO, and Development leader.
+Contact Sissy Swift for current availability.

 Heritage Grant: Selection appears to be through fundholder nominations rather than open application.